Plug-In Solar in Vermont — Legal

 Key Provisions

 Allows plug-in solar systems up to 1,200 watts per meter.
 Prohibits utilities from charging extra fees for certified devices.
 Allows self-installation without permits.
 Requires UL 3700 certification.
 Tenants must give 10 days written notice to landlord before installing.
+Devices must be connected to smart meters.
+Customers with existing net metering systems may not also install a plug-in solar device.

 Law Provisions